uzairkabeer1/leaf-prediction/README.md

 Then
 `python app.py`

 You can sucessfully run the flask website and predict the images.
+Use the demo images in the test folder for checking also you can user internet images with only one leaf in image not any other thing.